 - Psychiatry services are prioritized to students NOT currently prescribed psychotropic medication.
-If you are currently prescribed medication, UCS can help refer you to community providers.
-All students utilizing UCS Psychiatry are eventually transitioned to community-based providers after short-term treatment.
+If you are currently prescribed medication, SHAW can help you connect to community providers.
+All students utilizing SHAW Psychiatry services will be transitioned to community-based providers after short-term treatment.

-- Students wishing to pursue a psychiatric evaluation will need to schedule an initial appointment with UCS by contacting us by phone (414) 229-4133.
+- Students wishing to pursue a psychiatric evaluation should schedule an initial appointment by contacting us by phone (414) 229-7429.

 - A psychiatrist is a medical doctor who has specialized training in diagnosing and managing mental illness.

-- It is common for psychiatrists to recommend psychotherapy, including individual or group therapy, in addition to medication.
+- It is common for psychiatry providers to recommend psychotherapy, including individual or group therapy, in addition to medication.

-- Many of the non-controlled medications commonly prescribed by psychiatrists at Norris Counseling Center are available in the Norris dispensary for a fee.
+- Many of the non-controlled medications commonly prescribed by psychiatry providers at SHAW Counseling are available at the SHAW dispensary for a fee.
 Alternatively, written prescriptions may be provided for students to take to a pharmacy of their choice.

 Attention Deficit Hyperactivity Disorder (ADHD):

 ADHD is a common condition that can be managed in a wide variety of ways, through both medication and non-medication options.
-To be evaluated for stimulant medication treatment for ADHD through UCS, we require:
+To be evaluated for stimulant medication treatment for ADHD through Counseling Services:

-- The student cannot already be prescribed medication for this condition.
+- Students must not already be prescribed medication for this condition.

-- Note that medical evaluation, an EKG, and/or urine toxicology screens may be requested as part of your assessment.
+- Medical evaluation, an EKG, and/or urine toxicology screens may be requested as part of your assessment.